 Minecraft is undoubtedly one of the most popular games in the world.
-After its release, Minecraft created a new kind of gaming genre called sandbox games where players could create, modify, or destroy their environment, and now there are a ton of sandbox games like Minecraft out there.
-Eventually, the game got developed for a multitude of platforms including Windows, macOS, Linux, Android, iOS, and more.
-However, even after these many years, the game has not been developed for Chrome OS.
-But there is nothing to worry as Chrome OS has now support for both Android and Linux.
-Now you can install and play Minecraft on your Chromebook without much friction.
-So, let’s go ahead and find out the steps for Minecraft installation on Chromebook.
+After its release, Minecraft birthed a new kind of gaming genre called sandbox games, where players could create, modify, or destroy their environment.
+And today, you can play a number of sandbox games like Minecraft.
+For those unaware, Minecraft is available on a multitude of platforms, including Windows, macOS, Linux, Android, iOS, and the best consoles out there.
+However, even after many years, the game has not been developed for Google’s Chrome OS.
+But there is nothing to worry about as Chrome OS now supports Android and Linux.
+That means you can install and play Minecraft on your Chromebook without much friction.
+So, let’s go ahead and check out the steps for Minecraft installation on Chromebook.

-Install and Play Minecraft on Chromebook in 2022
+Install and Play Minecraft on Chromebook (Updated June 2022)

 Before we begin, there are a few things that I want to clarify.
 You can run Minecraft on Chromebook without enabling Developer Mode in ChromeOS and installing Crouton.
 Also, you can get it running on the Stable channel.
 The only thing you should keep in mind is that you need Android or Linux support on your Chromebook.

-As a result, school-issued Chromebooks will not able to run the latest Java edition of Minecraft unless your administrator has enabled Android or Linux support for your system.
-Keep in mind, recently Google brought the ability to use Linux apps even for school Chromebooks, but again, it will depend on your school administrator.
+As for school-issued Chromebooks, you will not be able to run the latest Java edition of Minecraft unless your administrator has enabled Linux support for your computer.
+Keep in mind, Google brought the ability to use Linux apps even for school Chromebooks back in 2019, but again, it all depends on your school administrator.
 Having said that, if you have a school-issued Chromebook, you can play the Classic Minecraft game in the browser.
 It will work on any Chromebook and doesn’t require any authorization from the administrator.
 Expand the table below and move to the section suitable to your need.

 Minecraft has introduced an Education Edition for Chromebook users to promote creativity, collaboration, and problem-solving skills.
-The game is mainly aimed at students who want to play Minecraft on their Chromebooks.
-However, the game is available on the Play Store as an Android app which means you still have to contact your school administrator to enable Google Play from their side.
+The game is primarily aimed at students who want to play Minecraft on their Chromebooks.
+However, the game is available on the Play Store as an Android app, so you still have to contact your school administrator to enable Google Play from their side.
 With all that said, here is how to begin.

 1. First off, open the Settings page and turn on Google Play Store.
 It will allow you to use the Play Store on your Chromebook and install Android apps.

-2. Open the Play Store and search for Minecraft: Education Edition (Free) and install the game.
+2. Open the Play Store, search for Minecraft: Education Edition (Free) and install the game.
 That’s it.

-3. Keep in mind, students have 10 free logins.
-Post that, you will have to buy a subscription from here.
-Apart from that, you will have to use your school account to log in to Minecraft.
+3. Keep in mind that students have 10 free logins.
+Post that, you will have to buy a subscription using the link here.
+Moreover, you will have to use your school account to log in to Minecraft.

 1. Before moving ahead, make sure you have set up Linux on your Chromebook.
 To explain briefly, open Settings and click on “Advanced” in the left pane to expand the menu.
 After that, click on “Developers”.
 If you have a school-issued Chromebook and the “Developers” menu is not available, contact your school administrator.

 3. Once Linux is installed, open the Linux Terminal.
-Just press the search key on the keyboard and search for “terminal“.
-Now open it.
+To do that, press the search key on the keyboard, type “terminal“, and open it.
 You can also open the App Drawer and look for “Linux apps”.
 There, you will find “Terminal”.

 4. Now, run the below command.
 This will update your Linux to the latest build.